Register company in Vietnam: Introduction

 - Tetra Consultants will prepare the documents required to apply for the IRC.
 This includes a detailed report on supposed project details for application of implementation, the proposal of the supposed investment project detailing lease agreements and land use needs and financial statements that contain the last 2 years of the company’s operation.

-- While most investment projects are generally allowed, there are some specific types of investment projects that are subjected to special considerations and require preliminary approval.
+- While most investment projects are generally allowed for starting a business in Vietnam as a foreigner, there are some specific types of investment projects that are subjected to special considerations and require preliminary approval.
 Application dossiers for these types of projects will need approximately 2-4 months of preparation for submission.

 - Upon successful application of the IRC, foreign investors are required to apply for the Enterprise Registration Certificate (ERC), also known as the Business Registration Certificate (BRC) with the Vietnam business registration authority.

-- Tetra Consultants will assist you in preparing the required document for the registration of your company.
+- Tetra Consultants will assist you in preparing the documents required to register company in Vietnam.
 The documents required include the application for Vietnam business registration, company charter, list of all board members, list of legal representatives and letters of appointment and authorization.

 - A Representative Office (RO) and branch company do not need to apply for a BRC.
 If you wish to open a RO/branch office, Tetra Consultants will assist you in the application of a RO/Branch License instead.